 Days Left for Final Revision | 10 Days |

-Career Scope After Qualified [Passed] GATE Economics Exam-
+Career Scope After Qualifying [Passed] GATE Economics Exam-

 1. Postgraduate (M.Sc) Entrance